rasaford/eth-cheat-sheets/README.md

 # ETH Cheat Sheets

-This is a collection of cheat sheets I created and extended during my studies at ETHZ
+This is a collection of cheat sheets I created and extended during my studies at ETHZ.
+To take a look at the individual sheets, or their source files, just click the emojis.
+For convenience I also linked the lectures so you can look of the content covered in the semester I took the course.

 | Lecture                                                                                | Semester |                                 PDF                                  |                            Source                             |                                                        Credits                                                        |
 | -------------------------------------------------------------------------------------- | :------: | :------------------------------------------------------------------: | :-----------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------: |